 Harmonic Humanity’s mission is to provide jobs, education and counseling for Disabled, Veteran and low income women, men and children that are experiencing homelessness nation wide.

 Everyone deserves employment.
 Harmonic Humanity’s CD program provides an immediate job to any homeless, disabled or low-income individual living on the street.
-Homeless individuals are offered 3 free CDs to get started which they can sell on the streets to raise their initial $30.
-Afterwards, they must purchase the CDs for $2.
+Homeless individuals are offered 5 free CDs, plus 5 Be Love Post cards to get started which they can sell on the streets to raise their initial $75.
+Afterwards, they must purchase the CDs for $2 and Be Love Postcards for .50 cents, sell the CD’s for $10 and the Be Love Post cards for $5..
 The program offers a dignified way for these homeless individuals to make their own money, build respect and rise up.

 Harmonic Humanity was founded almost 10 years ago when AJ Lovewins, a community activist, and social artist, who had experienced the devastation of homelessness in his younger years, asked himself, how he could expand upon a music program he had created at a soup kitchen in Seattle Washington in service to the homeless..